Ahead Of 2020, Microsoft Unveils Tool To Allow Voters To Track Their Ballots

 "It's very much like the cybersecurity version of a tamper-proof bottle," said Tom Burt, Microsoft's vice president of customer security and trust, in an interview with NPR.
 "Tamper-proof bottles don't prevent any hack of the contents of the bottle, but it makes it makes it harder, and it definitely reveals when the tampering has occurred."

-Developed with the computer science company Galois, the kit will be available for free for election technology vendors to incorporate into their voting systems.
+Developed with the computer science company Galois, the kit will be available free of charge for election technology vendors to incorporate into their voting systems.

-Microsoft is partnering with a number of voting machine vendors, including the largest manufacturer in the country, Election Systems & Software, but it's unclear how extensively the industry will utilize the new software in its offerings.
+Microsoft is partnering with a number of voting machine vendors, including the largest manufacturer in the country, Election Systems & Software, but it's unclear how extensively the industry will use the new software in its offerings.
 The voting machine industry has traditionally been tight-lipped about its security practices.

 Galois plans to use the new technology as part of an open-source voting system it is designing with grant money from the Defense Department.
 That system won't be for sale, says Joe Kiniry, a principal scientist at Galois.
 Instead, it will serve as a model of a secure voting system that private companies can build off of.